taikoxyz/taiko-mono/packages/protocol/DESIGN.md

 - Option 2: requiring the txList is valid, and all transactions in a txList must be valid.
 Qualfied transactions will make into the L2 block; and unqualfied transactions are dropped.
 The txList produces an empty block on if there is zero qualfied transactions.

 Option 1 has the drawback that one unqualiifed transaction will disqualfied the entire block, therefore, we choose option 2 to maximize the number of transactions that will become part of L2 blocks.

+### False Proving txList
+If a txList is invalid, the prover knows the cause.
+Then the prover can create a L2 block which include a `verifyTxListInvalid` transaction with the txList and the cause as input. `verifyTxListInvalid` transaction, once verifies the txList is invalid, will store `true` to a specific storage slot that the txList maps to.
+The prover then genrates a normal ZKP to prove this block is valid, then provide a merkle proof to verify the value of the specific storage slot is `true`.
+This will then indirectly prove the txList is invalid, thus its corresponding L2 block is invalid.

+Note the L2 block that enclose the `verifyTxListInvalid` is not part of the L2 chain, thus we call it the throw-away block.